Step 1: Gather Required Tools and Materials

 After you clean the hose, it is a good idea to cap the assembly on both ends.
 You can use plastic caps or heat shrink caps.
 UltraClean heat shrink caps or Clean Seal caps are a quick, easy, and clean alternative to cap your hose and fitting assemblies.
 Simply put a cap on a hose or fitting end and place in the heat shrink machine for a few seconds for a contamination-free hose assembly.
 The caps are available in fifteen different sizes and come in package or bulk quantities to fit your specific requirements.

 By following these steps as your guideline, you should achieve a properly assembled hose.
-Let us know how we can help you with your hose assemblies!
+No matter what your industrial application is, Cross hose and fittings specialists can help you determine the right hydraulic hose solution for your operation.